Seahawks’ QB rumor mill keeps churning. The latest name? Jimmy Garoppolo

 But as Fowler further noted, that can’t happen yet.

 Garoppolo had surgery on his throwing shoulder in March and has to first pass a physical before a move can be made.
-Reports have stated he has or will soon begin throwing, and could pass a physical in time for the beginning of training camp July 26.
+Reports have stated he has or will soon begin throwing and could pass a physical in time for the beginning of training camp July 26.

 And no team is going to trade for a contract that is even more costly than Mayfield’s was — Garoppolo is due to make a $24.2 million base salary in 2022.